opendxl/opendxl-maxmind-client-python/doc/sdk/basichostlookupexample.rst

 Once a connection is established to the DXL fabric, a :class:`dxlmaxmindclient.client.MaxMindGeolocationClient` instance is created which will be used to invoke remote commands on the MaxMind DXL service.

-Next, the :func:`dxlmaxmindclient.client.MaxMindGeolocationClient.host_lookup` method is invoked with the host to receive geolocation information about.
+Next, the :func:`dxlmaxmindclient.client.MaxMindGeolocationClient.lookup_host` method is invoked with the host to receive geolocation information about.

 The final step is to display the contents of the returned dictionary (``dict``) which contains the results of the host lookup.